rojarsmith/bitdove-hawkbit/docs/content/concepts/rollout-management.md

 ## Multi-Assignments (beta)

-One of the main paradigms of Eclipse hawkBit is, that a Distribution Set represents the currently installed software of a device.
+One of the main paradigms of Bitdove is, that a Distribution Set represents the currently installed software of a device.
 Hence, a device can have only one Distribution Set assigned/installed at a time.
 With _Multi-Assignments_ enabled, this paradigm shifts.
 Multi-Assignments allows to assign multiple Distribution Sets to a device simultaneously, without cancelling each other.
 As a consequence, an operator can trigger multiple campaigns addressing the same devices in parallel.

 ### Action weight